Managing Information Overload - How to Navigate the Digital Flood

 4. Input with Output in Mind

 When you plan to explain something to someone or summarize it in notes, your filtering naturally becomes stricter.
 Shifting from passive consumption to active utilization ensures only truly necessary information remains.
+Even just writing one sentence at the end of the day about what you learned dramatically improves information retention.

 Practicing Digital Minimalism